Statewide area map

 Use whenUse Watch Hill when the trip is a western-shore retreat.

-Open a city guide only after the statewide decision is made
+Open city-level depth after the statewide decision is clear

 Providence Guide